 martedì 13 febbraio 2024

-Two Poems by Amelia Rosselli (Translation by Maurizio Brancaleoni)
+Two Poems by Amelia Rosselli (Translation from the Italian by Maurizio Brancaleoni)

 *All rights reserved.
 No part of the following translations may be reproduced in any form or by any means without prior authorization.
 For information, send an e-mail to mbmbrancaleoni@gmail.com.*